 Visitors to Napa Valley come to enjoy the scenery, entertainment, incredible food, outdoor activities, tours, and, most of all, Napa wine tasting at more than 400 wineries.
 Napa Valley is blessed with unique soil diversity, elevation differences, and multiple microclimates that support many grape varieties in a relatively small area.

 Variances in variety and growing conditions impact the ultimate wine quality.
 Warmer than typical weather may impart tropical flavors while higher elevation increases the acidity of the wines.
-Sea breezes, for example, can cause grapes to ripen at a slower rate while delivering a more consistent flavor than protected growing areas.
+Sea breezes, for example, can cause grapes to ripen slower while delivering a more consistent flavor than in protected growing areas.